-She was passed around like a deck of cards before a private couple in North Carolina decided to take her in after hearing from a friend about her misfortune.
-The owners already had two bears, Himalayan black bears named Teddy and Baloo (and a year after they obtained Cherry Bomb, they took in her brother Albert).
+She was passed around before a couple in North Carolina decided to take her in after hearing from a friend about her misfortune.
+The owners already had two Himalayan black bears named Teddy and Baloo.
+A year after they took in Cherry Bomb, they also rescued her brother Albert - and the bears were reunited once again.

-Around 2011 unforeseen circumstances arose.
-Over the next several years it came to the point where the couple was no longer able to provide a proper life for the bears so they reached out to Bobbi for help.
+Around 2011 the couple struggled to provide adequate care for their four bears, and when it came to the point that they were no longer able to provide a proper home, they reached out to Bobbi for help.

-The story of these bears is a perfect example of why private ownership of exotics just does not work out.
-Even after giving up everything, that still was not enough!
-It is then up to the sanctuary to come in and rescue the animals and provide them with a lifetime of care for the remainder of the animal’s life.
-Through a generous grant and an outpouring of support from LTB members and supporters, Bobbi and the LTB rescue team was able to travel to North Carolina to rescue Albert, Cherry Bomb, Teddy and Baloo in late May 2014.
+Through a generous grant and an outpouring of support from Lions Tigers & Bears' members and supporters, Bobbi and the Lions Tigers & Bears Rescue Team was able to travel to North Carolina to rescue Albert, Cherry Bomb, Teddy and Baloo in late May 2014.
 The bear family of four now calls the sanctuary home.